tomrcc/docsycannon-docs/content/en/docs/getting-started/_index.md

   - Template
   - Build
 ---
-A simple way to get started is to use this project as a template, which gives you a site project that is set up and ready to use.
+The simplest way to get started is to use this project as a template, which gives you a site project that is set up and ready to use.
 To do this:

 1\.
 Click **Use this template** on <a target="_blank" rel="noopener" href="https://github.com/tomrcc/docsycannon-template">GitHub</a>